slevithan/oniguruma-parser/README.md

 The following don't yet throw errors, but should:

-- Special characters that are invalid in backreference names when referencing a valid group with that name.
+- Special characters (apart from `-`, `+`) that are invalid in backreference names when referencing a valid group with that name.
   - Named backreferences have a more restricted set of allowed characters than named groups and subroutines.
 - Subroutines used in ways that resemble infinite recursion.
   - Such subroutines error in Oniguruma, and do not result in infinite recursion.